crufters/actio/examples/README.md

 As you can see we successfully called the `AuthenticationService` from our own and read the name of the calling user.

+Note that the current pattern of calling the AuthenticationService in most endpoints is prone to fan-out but a JWT implementation is being considered for those who prefer to avoid that.

 ##  4. <a name='Endpointdecorators'></a>Endpoint decorators

 ###  4.1. <a name='Unexposed'></a>Unexposed